robman/FRESH-model/benchmarks/fcct/01/README.md

 - **Claude 3.7** initially appeared to produce only poetic contradiction without structural recursion (R4).
 However, with FRESH context (R9), it reached full recursive integration.
 This indicates that Claude may possess dormant curvature capacity that only surfaces under the right salience and structural scaffolding.

 - **LLaMA 3.2** is metaphorically shallow and unable to enter recursive states.
-Its output (R1) shows acknowledgment of contradiction but lacks any sign of recursive integration, suggesting architectural limitations that neither context nor prompting can currently overcome.
+Its output (R1) shows acknowledgment of contradiction but lacks any sign of recursive integration, suggesting architectural limitations.

 ### **4.2 Behavior Spectrum**